zxuwen/thumbs_up/README.markdown

+Forked from https://github.com/brady8/thumbs_up, with additional method "vote_with_neutral" to allow users to "neutralize" a vote.

+### How to use:
+voter.vote_with_neutral(voteable, "up") # Adds a +1 vote
+voter.vote_with_neutral(voteable, "down") # Adds a -1 vote

+Rest of documentation from brady8 below:

 ThumbsUp
 =======

 A ridiculously straightforward and simple package 'o' code to enable voting in your application, a la stackoverflow.com, etc.
 Allows an arbitrary number of entities (users, etc.) to vote on models.

 ### Mixins
 This plugin introduces three mixins to your recipe book: